bitovi/academy/src/react/1-setup.md

 The public folder contains static files which will eventually be served up as part of your website.
 The most important file here is `index.html`, this is the file React will "hook into" and render all of it's contents to.

 You can also include global css files here along with any images and other static HTML files.
 Generally however, you shouldn't need to touch this folder too much.

 **/src**

 The `src` folder is where you'll store all your React components and generally just all of the code for your app.
-This should already be seeded with an small sample app (you can safely delete anything), but the most important file is `index.js`.
+This should already be seeded with an small sample app (you can safely delete anything these files), but the most important file is `index.js`.

 It's in `index.js` where our React app is initialized and we attach it to `index.html`.